 Additional trees and shrubs were planted throughout the park.
 The turfed area remaining following installation of the swing set was minimal, so this was removed and the area mulched in an effort to conserve scheme water which is used to water the park.
 This decision was somewhat controversial, as some members of the community, whilst agreeing that the remaining turfed area was not practical for any use, enjoyed having a small area of turf for picnicking.

-Park Extension Proposal 1: (refer Plan No 3435-CP-01 Attachment 1):
+Proposal to Extend the Park: (refer Plan No 3435-CP-01 Attachment 1):